 Who will receive my Death benefit?

-If you are a State Fire Commission Superannuation Scheme member, your Death benefit will be paid to your surviving spouse or to your registered carer, unless you have registered a valid election with RBF to have all or part of your benefit paid to your estate.
+If you are a State Fire Commission Superannuation Scheme member, your Death benefit will be paid to your surviving partner or to your registered carer, unless you have registered a valid election with RBF to have all or part of your benefit paid to your estate.

 To make an election to have all or part of your Death benefit paid directly to your estate; please complete the Making a death benefit election form.